Revised Telecom Act aimed at encouraging access to telecom infrastructure

 (Source: BuddeComm based on various sources)

-Mobile Termination Rates reduced by 20% in early 2013; stable mobile ARPU despite increased competition; fibre optic backbone network rollouts; developments in ADSL, cable TV, WiMAX, EV-DO, 3G mobile; operator data to mid-2013, market developments to September 2013.
+Mobile Termination Rates reduced by 20% in early 2013; stable mobile ARPU despite increased competition; fibre optic backbone network rollouts; developments in ADSL, Vodacom signs deal with Electricidade de Mocambique to market pre-paid top-up cards for electricity via the M-Pesa service; cable TV, WiMAX, EV-DO, 3G mobile; operator data to mid-2013, market developments to March 2014.

 Companies covered in this report: